Oleg Kamshylov

 Oleg Anatolyevich Kamshilov (Олег Анатольевич Камшилов; born 1 January 1969) is a Russian statesman and lawyer.
 He was appointed Prosecutor of the Republic of Crimea on 2 February 2017.

 State Counselor of Justice 2nd Class (2018).

-First Deputy Prosecutor of the city of Moscow (from 24 November 2015 to 28 December 2016).
+Deputy prosecutor of the city of Moscow (from 24 November 2015 to 28 December 2016).

 Biography

-Born in 1969 in the village of Piketnoye, in Omsk Oblast.
+Oleg Anatolyevich Kamshilov was born on January 1 in 1969 year in the village of Piketnoye, in Omsk Oblast.

 1988-1989 — served in the Soviet Army.

-1992 — Graduated from Omsk state University and began his career in the Prosecutor's office as an assistant Prosecutor, Marianovsky district of Omsk region.
+1992 — Graduated from Omsk state University.

+From 1992 – office as an assistant Prosecutor Marianovsky district of Omsk region.

 1996-2000 — Prosecutor of the Cherlak district of Omsk region.

 2000-2003 — Chief of Department on supervision of execution of laws by bodies of GNS, Federal Tax Police Service of the Russian Federation and FSB of the Prosecutor's office of Omsk region.

 2003-2006 — First Deputy of City of Omsk Prosecutor.

 2006-2015 — First Deputy Prosecutor of the Krasnoyarsk territory.

 24 November 2015 – 28 December 2016 — First Deputy Prosecutor of Moscow.

 From 2 February 2017 — Prosecutor Republic of Crimea.

 The Prosecutor of Crimea

-On December 27, 2016 it became known that the Prosecutor General Yuri Chaika nominated the first Deputy Prosecutor of Moscow, Oleg Kamshilov, for the post of Prosecutor of the Republic Crimea.
-His candidacy for the meeting was approved by the deputies of the Crimean Parliament, according to the website of the State Council of the Republic of Crimea.
+On December 27, 2016, Prosecutor General of the Russian Federation Yuri Chaika Chaika nominated Deputy Prosecutor of Moscow Oleg Kamshilov for the post of Prosecutor of Crimea.

+On December 28, 2016, the Crimean State Council approved Oleg Kamshilov's candidacy for the position of Prosecutor of Crimea.
+The submission for the appointment of Oleg Kamshilov as Prosecutor of Crimea was read to the deputies of the State Council by deputy Prosecutor General of the Russian Federation Leonid Korzhinek.
+He described Kamshilov as a competent and operational leader who was repeatedly rewarded for his services.

-In turn, Oleg Kamshilov outlined the priorities of his work: in the first place he put the protection of social rights of the inhabitants of the Crimea and in the second, the legality of the use of budgetary funds, as well as the maintenance of law and order.
+During his speech in the Crimean parliament Oleg Kamshilov outlined the priorities of his work as the Prosecutor of Crimea: in the first place he put the protection of social rights of the inhabitants of the Crimea and in the second, the legality of the use of budgetary funds, as well as the maintenance of law and order.

-On February 2, 2017 by presidential decree, he was appointed Prosecutor of the Republic of Crimea.
+On February 2, 2017 by presidential decree Russia's Vladimir Putin he was appointed Prosecutor of the Republic of Crimea, replacing Natalia Poklonskaya, who left the post of prosecutor of the peninsula in connection with her election to the State Duma of the Russia.
+At the moment, he has held this position for about 8 years.

 On June 11, 2018 Oleg Kamshilov was awarded the rank of state Councilor of Justice, 2nd class.